lisamonozlai/lisamonozlai/README.md

 I'm a program management and operations professional who builds practical, data-driven systems for equitable, actionable decisions.
 Most of my work centers on the social sector, but is relevant to any organization looking to use data more effectively.

-Here, you'll find portfolio projects showing how technical tools can be used to streamline workflows, get insights, and improve decision-making.
+Here, you'll find portfolio projects showing how **Python** and **SQL** can be used to streamline workflows, get insights, and improve decision-making.

 ---